MoinJulian/CatDat/README.md

 # CatDat

-_A searchable database of categories and their properties_
+_A comprehensive and searchable database of categories and their properties_

 https://catdat.netlify.app